 with similar frond and scroll motifs in their metal work, are also present in the lobby.

 The unadorned, brick-clad southwest wing of the building was originally a warehouse space, and it extends southward toward nearby train tracks.
 During this era, if a section of a larger commercial building had a utilitarian use it was common to leave it unadorned, even if it was directly attached to highly decorative elevations with different interior uses.

 An extensive exterior alteration, which added three floors south and west of the tower, was completed by the U.S. Army in 1957.
 A major interior renovation from 1987 to 1990 extensively remodeled floors one through ten, though the grand lobby space was left intact.
-An American Recovery and Reinvestment Act project to increase the federal building's energy efficiency is presently underway.
+An American Recovery and Reinvestment Act project increased the federal building's energy efficiency.

 1931: Building constructed

 1957: Major but stylistically accurate three-story addition to the block building adjacent the tower

 1961: GSA acquires the building for use as federal offices

 Architect: Preston J. Bradshaw

 Landmark Status: Listed in the National Register of Historic Places

 Prominent Features: Cast white terracotta ornamentation; Stepped tower with vertical brick pilasters; Lobby with ornate coffered ceiling and marble stair; Monumental corridor and courtroom with marble and decorative plaster finishes